Biography:

 Artist Statement

 In my work, I merge elements of painting, collage, and drawing with embroidery, crafting a layered visual palimpsest where past approaches and current abstractions coexist.
-Techniques and motifs from earlier practices resurface in layered forms, with embroidery adding tactile depth and striking dimension to my compositions.
-The hand and the importance of process are central; each cut, stitch, brush stroke, and drawn line is a deliberate act of labor, a tangible record of time spent in making.
-The work accumulates through acts of making, undoing, and reconfiguring, leaving behind both presence and absence.
+Techniques and motifs from earlier practices resurface in accumulated forms, with embroidery adding tactile depth and dimension to the compositions.
+The hand and the importance of process are central; each cut, stitch, brushstroke, and drawn line is a deliberate act of labor, a tangible record of time spent in making.
+The work develops through acts of constructing, undoing, and reconfiguring, leaving behind both presence and absence.

-I think of my work as a net trying to hold light, always catching and slipping at the same time.
+I think of my work as a surface inhabited by ghost forms, traces that emerge through layers, surfacing briefly before dissolving again into the structure of the work.
 What feels vital is not resolution but refusal: a refusal to settle into a single story, hierarchy, or tidy system.
 The repetitive, meditative nature of stitching, cutting, and layering slows the act of creation, emphasizing the weight of each gesture and the endurance required to build form and meaning.
 Through sustained engagement with material and method, labor becomes a marker of memory, persistence, and transformation.